 If your pump is submersible (some part of it stays below the water level all the time), take it out of the pit at least once a year (more, if necessary) and ensure that the inlet is not blocked by rocks or other debris.
 You should also verify that the vent hole is not blocked, preventing water from flowing freely out from the pump.

-At Public Service Plumbers, we understand that you can have problems with your plumbing at any time, day or night.
+At Public Service Plumbers and AC, we understand that you can have problems with your plumbing at any time, day or night.
 Our phones are answered 24 hours a day, seven days a week.

 To schedule an appointment or to learn about the services we offer, call 214-363-4477.